thisisevilevil/evilevil365/_drafts/2026-02-02-VBScript-Deprecation.md

 Microsoft has officially announced that:

-- **VBScript will be deprecated in 2027 - FoD will be disable by default**
+- **VBScript will be deprecated in 2027 - FoD will be disabled by default**
 - It will later be **fully removed from Windows**

 That means every installer, automation script, and macro that still depends on it, is a future outage waiting to happen.